Skip to main content

 ASRock

-NOTE: All these ASRock motherboards unusually have a PCIe x16 slot (rather than typical x4 slot).
+NOTE: All these ASRock motherboards unusually have a PCIe x16 slot (rather than a typical x4 slot).
 And either 1 mini-PCIe + 1 underside M.2 Key M socket or 2 x M.2 Key M sockets

 1 x PCIe x16, 1 x mini-PCIe, 1 x M.2 Key E ,1 x M.2 Key M (bottom)